 For house price information please visit the sold data tab.

 Eating: Belair House is a restaurant inside a lovingly restored 18th century Georgian mansion in Belair Park.
 Enjoy a stroll around the grounds before heading indoors for a cocktail and a fine dinner.
-Pizzerias such as Four Hundred Rabbits, Cellar 107 and Rocca di Papa are popular with locals.
+Pizzerias such as Four Hundred Rabbits, and Rocca di Papa are popular with locals.
 For other Italian fare, La Gastronomia is an authentic deli and café with friendly staff and lovely produce.
 Cafée'salva in Rosendale Road also serves good coffee and pastries.
 The Sicilian is a high-quality delicatessen, specialising in arancini, pastries and cold cuts.
 Dulwich Heritage is a highly regarded Indian restaurant located on Rosendale Road.

 Drinking: The Rosendale pub is a former Victorian coaching inn and has an extensive menu as well as a large garden.
 Just down the road, The Alleyn’s Head prides itself on its beer selection or, if you’re in the mood for a short stroll, head past the cemetery to the Great North Wood, where comfy sofas and bar snacks are the order of the day.